Layr-Labs/eigenlayer-contracts/docs/middleware/BLSSignatureChecker.md

 ## Integrations

 AVS contracts are expected to use this contract's method for their specific tasks.
-A lot of EigenLayer AVSs can be summarized as a quorum signature on a message and slashing of some quality of that message and other state is true.
 For example, EigenDA uses this function in their contracts when confirming batches of blobs on their DA layer onchain.